Nepali (film): Plot

-Although the film shows three parallel stories, now it is revealed to the audience that all three characters are the same person.
+Although the film shows three parallel stories, it is revealed to the audience that all three characters are the same person.
 The depressed convict is none other than Karthik.
-He decides to end his life many times in jail as he does not want to lead a life without his wife Priya but gets saved by the jailer and other policemen.
-In jail, Karthik meets a Nepali, who has been arrested for voicing out against female harassment.
-The jailer, along with a few other policemen, kill the Nepali as per some big shot’s order, and they divert the case by mentioning that the Nepali had committed suicide.
+He decides to end his life many times in jail as he does not want to lead a life without his wife Priya, but gets saved by the jailer and other policemen.
+In jail, Karthik meets a Nepali, who has been arrested for speaking out against female harassment.
+The jailer, along with a few other policemen, kills the Nepali as per some big shot’s order, and they divert the case by mentioning that the Nepali had committed suicide.

-Karthik now decides to get into the identity of Nepali and continue his activities.
+Karthik decides to get into the identity of Nepali and continue his activities.
 He escapes from jail, changes his looks to resemble a Nepali, and starts to kill people who molest girls.
-Gautham finds out that a Nepali is responsible for all the murders and warns him to surrender, for which he refuses.
-Karthik is on the way to kill his next target, during which he gets spotted by Gautham.
-A chase occurs between them, followed by a fight between Karthik and Gautham in an underground parking area.
+Gautham finds out that a Nepali is responsible for all the murders and warns him to surrender, which he refuses.
+Karthik is on his way to kill his next target, but Gautham spots him.
+A chase occurs, followed by the two fighting in an underground parking area.

-Suddenly a gunshot is heard, after which Karthik runs out from the parking.
-But he is shocked to see the images of Priya and the Nepali in front of him.
+Suddenly, a gunshot is heard, and Karthik runs out of the parking area.
+However, he is shocked to see the images of Priya and the Nepali in front of him.
 Karthik is confused and turns back to where he sees Gautham coming alive, along with Karthik's dead body.
-It is revealed that Gautham shot Karthik (the gunshot heard was from Gautham) and Karthik’s soul has run out.
+It is revealed that Gautham shot Karthik (the gunshot heard was from Gautham), and Karthik’s soul has run out.
 It meets the souls of Priya and the Nepali and reunites with them in heaven.

+Production

+The lead role of the film was initially offered to Jiiva, but Bharath replaced him.